ayushdongre01/MedHelp-AI/README.md

 ### API Key Security

 ✅ **DO:**
-- Store tokens in `.env` file
+- Store your key as the `GROQ_API_KEY` environment variable
-- Keep `.env` in `.gitignore`
+- Keep `.env` in `.gitignore` if you use one
-- Use environment variables
+- Use environment variables rather than hardcoding
-- Rotate tokens regularly
+- Rotate keys regularly

 ❌ **DON'T:**
 - Commit API keys to version control
-- Share tokens publicly
+- Share keys publicly
-- Hardcode credentials
+- Hardcode credentials in `app.py`
 - Post keys in issues/PRs

 ### Example `.gitignore`